a-anker/ARIANNA_Experiment/README.md

       >>> import keras
       >>> import tensorflow

-Next to download this responsitory to a local computer by using cd to go into your chosen directory for this analysis then
+Next to download this repository to a local computer, use cd to go into your chosen directory for this analysis then
       $ git clone https://github.com/a-anker/ARIANNA_Experiment.git

+All of these scripts use the os.environ['ARIANNA_Experiment'] variable to locate this github repository and its scripts, so add your specified local path as an environment variable.
+To do this, locate and open your .bashrc or .bash_profile, which is usually in your home directory (nano ~/.bash_profile).
+Next input your github repository location as an environment variable.
+For example, if this downloaded github repository is located in /home/aanker, you will need to add the text below to the .bash_profile file:
+      $export ARIANNA_Experiment="/home/aanker/ARIANNA_Experiment"

+This will ensure that the script in this repository will be found by your local computer.

- For more tips on installing other analysis tools used within ARIANNA, refer to the README in Geoffrey Gaswint's ARIANNA [repository](https://github.com/ggaswint/ARIANNAanalysis).
+ For more tips on installing other analysis tools used within ARIANNA, refer to the README in Geoffrey Gaswint's [ARIANNA](https://github.com/ggaswint/ARIANNAanalysis) repository.